fractalwrench/cs-notes/data-structures.md

 ## Array

 An array is a fixed-length data structure whose elements are next to each other in memory.
 Arrays are a very important concept, and are used to implement many other data structures, such as ArrayLists and HashTables.
-An array of integers in Java looks like this:z
+An array of integers in Java looks like this:

 ```
 int[] numbers = {2, 13, 8, 293, -8, 0};